Geographic location: Lot 11, Conc. 7, Stanhope

 Current use: The Buttermilk Falls Resort occupies this property today.

-Information source: The Stanhope Museum has photos, local newspaper clippings, a map of Boshkung Lake showing its location, and cancellation stamps to verify its existence.
-Also the accounts of relatives of former operators and stories from campers at Camp Calumet who posted their letters home while buying ice cream and other treats at the post office/snack bar add much to the story.
+The Stanhope Heritage Museum has photos, local newspaper clippings, a map of Boshkung Lake showing its location, and cancellation stamps to verify its existence, as well as the accounts of relatives of former operators and stories from campers at Camp Calumet who posted their letters home while buying ice cream and other treats at the post office/snack bar add much to the story.